 - Not Even Human: In Spiral, the Styx are revealed to be non-human.

-- The Obi-Wan: Uncle Tam
+- The Obi-Wan: Uncle Tam.

 - Offing The Off Spring: Sarah's plan for Will, believing that he betrayed Tam to the Styx.

 - Parental Abandonment: Sarah Jerome ditches both her sons when escaping the Colony.
-Also the Burrows parents in their own way. both are so caught up in their on obsessions (Celia's TV and Roger's archeological work) that they don't take care of their children at all.
+Also the Burrows parents in their own way.
+Both are so caught up in their on obsessions (Celia's TV and Roger's archeological work) that they don't take care of their children at all.
 If anyone is the parent in the Burrows house, it's Rebecca, who does all the family's cooking, housekeeping, and bill-paying.
 Later they both literally abandon their family as well, Roger disappearing and going off on his own underground adventure and Celia going to live at a sanitarium and leaving her children with her equally-irresponsible sister.

 - The Plague: Dominion, a strain of influenza engineered by the Styx to eradicate life on the surface.

 - Plant Person: The natives of the Garden of the Second Sun.
+Though they're actually a Human Subspecies, and look human underneath all their leaf-like skin.

 - Properly Paranoid: Sarah when topsoil.
 Drake and Elliot in the Deeps.
 Chester thinks of himself this way almost word-for-word in Closer.
+Martha in general.

 - Psychic Static: "I pray that I might not let those about me spoil my peace of mind."